White House releases strategy for ending hunger in US by 2030

 “We’re taking steps to try to make healthier options more readily available, and on the medical tailored meals piece, create a healthcare system that supports those healthy decisions.
 But we really are trying to foster environments that allow everyone to have access to food and to have access to healthy foods,” a senior administration official said.

 The conference, which will be the first of its kind in more than 50 years, will take place on Wednesday.
-Biden is set to deliver remarks.
+President Joe Biden is set to deliver remarks.

 The administration also said it would direct the Food and Drug Administration (FDA) to propose a new front-of-package labeling scheme for food packages and to assess sodium and sugar target levels in foods.